Landlord tax guides & expert advice

 Property Depreciation and Expenses

-Per IRS Publication 946, depreciation systematically allocates a rental property's $800K cost basis over 27.5 years for residential buildings.
+Per HMRC Publication 946, depreciation systematically allocates a rental property's $800K cost basis over 27.5 years for residential buildings.
 This process treats the property as a fixed asset that we...

 Landlord VAT Rules Explained